RE

 A. This fact was established in the 1730s by French survey expeditions to Ecuador near the Equator and Lapland in the Arctic, which found that around the middle of the earth the arc was about a kilometer shorter.

-B. One of the unsettled scientific questions in the late 18th century was the exact nature of the shape of the earth.
+B. One of the unsettled scientific questions in the late 18th century was the

 C. The length of one-degree arc would be less near the equatorial latitudes than at the poles.